Allegories of Flight

 Event is all ages.
 Must be 21+ to access cash bar on the outdoor plaza.
 Cash bar and museum doors open at 8 p.m.

-A limited number of tickets will be available at the door.
 Please note this event is standing room only—there will be no seating.
 Capacity for the various performance venues within the museum are limited and available on a first-come, first-served basis.
 A ticket does not guarantee access to all performances.

 Tickets include access to Shirin Neshat: I Will Greet the Sun Again and The Broad's third floor galleries during the event.
 Please note that Yayoi Kusama's Infinity Mirrored Room—The Souls of Millions of Light Years Away will not be open during the event.